zkcilef/juice-shop-ghas-workshop/_labs/lab4.md

 9. Click **Create pull request**.
 10. Wait for the code scanning job to finish.
 It will take a few minutes to run.

-  - You will notice that the Dependency Review workflow ran against this PR and found nothing wrong.
+    - You will notice that the Dependency Review workflow ran against this PR and didn't report any issues.

 <details>
   <img src="images/lab-4-1-4.png"/>